LDNet: End-to-End Lane Marking Detection Approach Using a Dynamic Vision Sensor

 \subsection{Results}

-The DET dataset is benchmarked on typical lane detection algorithms, which include the FCN \cite{Long2015}, RefineNet \cite{Lin2017}, SCNN \cite{Pan2017}, DeepLabv3 \cite{Chen2017} and LaneNet \cite{Wang2018} algorithms.
+The DET dataset is benchmarked on typical lane detection algorithms, which include the FCN \cite{Long2015}, RefineNet \cite{Lin2017}, SCNN \cite{Pan2017}, DeepLabv3 \cite{a4} and LaneNet \cite{Wang2018} algorithms.
 The FCN algorithm is one of the earliest works to perform semantic segmentation by classifying every pixel in an image.
 An end-to-end FCN is trained to predict the segmentation map.
-DeepLabv3 investigates ASPP by upsampling a feature map to extract dense and long-range features.
+DeepLabv3 investigates ASPP by upsampling a feature map to extract dense and global features.
 RefineNet explores a multipath refinement network that extracts features along the downsampling process to allow high-resolution predictions using long residual connections.

 However, LaneNet and SCNN were specifically designed for lane detection tasks.
 SCNNs achieve state-of-the-art accuracy on the TuSimple dataset \cite{tusimple}.
 They use slice-by-slice convolutions within feature maps to enable message crossing between pixels across rows and columns.
 LaneNet applies a learned perspective transformation trained on the images.
 For each predicted lane, a third-degree polynomial is fitted, and lanes are reprojected onto the images.

 The aforementioned methods are considered baseline methods and compared with the proposed network.
-Table \ref{table 1} shows the evaluation of the proposed method to the baseline methods.
+Table \ref{table 1} and Table \ref{table 2} show the evaluation of the proposed method to the baseline methods.
 LaneNet and SCNN outperform typical semantic segmentation algorithms such as FCN, DeepLabv3 and RefineNet.
-However, LDNet (the proposed method) outperforms best-performing state-of-the-art SCNN with an improvement of $5.54 \%$ on the $F1$ score and $6.5\%$ on the $IoU$ for multiclass lane detection, and an improvement of $5.03 \%$ on the $F1$ score and $9.37\%$ on the $IoU$ for binary class lane detection.
+However, LDNet (the proposed method) outperforms the best-performing state-of-the-art SCNN with an improvement of $5.54 \%$ on the mean $F1$ score and $6.5\%$ on the mean $IoU$ for multiclass lane detection, and an improvement of $5.03 \%$ on the mean $F1$ score and $9.37\%$ on the mean $IoU$ for binary-class lane detection.
 This comparison provides insight into how the use of the ASPP module with an attention-guided decoder improves the detection of lane markings.
 It should be noted that no postprocessing step is utilized in our framework.
 Fig. \ref{multi-class} shows the qualitative results of the proposed algorithm with the baseline methods in multiclass lane detection.